Timothy C. Hain, MD Page last modified: December 28, 2014

 Peripheral vestibular nystagmus is usually well suppressed by fixation.
 Congenital nystagmus and many varieties of central nystagmus are unaffected by or even increased by fixation.
 Nystagmus which is increased by fixation is called "fixation nystagmus".

 Here a strong congenital jerk-type nystagmus is seen during fixation (4 megabytes) .
 In this movie of jerk type Congenital nystagmus in dark (3 megabytes), the same patient as above is being recorded with a video system in complete darkness.
 Note that the nystagmus has nearly abated.

 Maire and Duvoisin (1999) reported that visual suppression of static positional nystagmus is poor in central vestibular lesions and good in peripheral lesions.
 This seems reasonable, although it would seem unrealistic to rely on fixation suppression alone to differentiate between these two entities.

 Bottom line: Based on many years of ENG lab experience, the author feels that fixation suppression of caloric responses adds very little to the diagnostic value of the test.
-Fixation suppression of rotatory chair responses is often valuable.
+Fixation suppression of rotatory chair responses, which is actually a different quantity -- eye velocity/chair velocity, is often valuable.

 © 1996-2007, Timothy C. Hain